exercism/v3/languages/elixir/exercises/concept/maps/.docs/instructions.md

 ### 5. Update a player's score

-Define `HighScore.update_player/2`, which takes 3 parameters:
+To update a players score by adding to the previous score, define `HighScore.update_player/2`, which takes 3 parameters:

 - The first parameter is the map of scores.
 - The second parameter is the name of the player as a string, whose score you wish to update.